 Monday – Downtown Tourist Sites

-Head all the way downtown to tick the last few touristy things off your NYC to do list.
+On the last day of your New York 5 day itinerary, head all the way downtown to tick the last few touristy things off your NYC to do list.
 First, hop on a ferry to Ellis Island and the Statue of Liberty (it’s wise to book in advance – if you want to visit the crown, you’ll need to book about 2 months ahead).
 To thoroughly see both, consider devoting a half day to this excursion.
 Or alternatively, if you’re just looking for a good view of the Statue of Liberty and don’t want to pay, take a ride on the free Staten Island ferry to Staten Island and back!

 Once you’re back in Manhattan, walk by the new World Trade Center and check out the 911 Memorial (also a good idea to book in advance).
 While you’re in the area, you could also wander around nearby Wall Street and South Street Seaport or pose for a funny photo with the famous bull statue.